isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/change-bar-style.md

 ```

-This will show a green change bar against all topics in the TOC where some updated have been done.
-You can click on the changed topic in the TOC and view the detailed changes.
+This shows a green change bar against all topics in the TOC where some updated have been done.
+You can click the changed topic in the TOC and view the detailed changes.

 <img src="./assets/changed-bar-TOC.png" alt="Changed bar TOC" width=500>